ao-rodrigues/e2d/docs/design/readme.md

 1. Change Function Names where appropriate (ex: setLineDash => lineDash.js)
 1. Change Meaning of Functions where appropriate (ex: clip.js, path.js)
 1. Polyfill useful functions (ellipse, fillArc, strokeArc...)
-1. Add support for mouse, keyboard, touch (coming soon!) and hitDetection, node.js (coming soon!)
+1. Add support for mouse, keyboard, touch (coming soon!) and hitDetection, and node.js (soon!)
 1. Learn and grow in my understanding of how JS works
-1. Put forth something developers can actually use
+1. Put forth something developers can actually use in their projects

 ## vStack Importance